mattmakai/fullstackpython.com/source/content/posts/160516-install-redis-use-python-3-ubuntu-1604.markdown

     redis_db.get('twilio')
     # nothing is returned because the key and value no longer exist

-That's a quick introduction to some of the commonly used Redis commands with their Python bindings through the redis-py library.
+That is a quick introduction to some commonly-used Redis commands invoked by their Python bindings through the redis-py library.
 Take a look at the
 [redis-py official documentation](https://redis-py.readthedocs.io/en/latest/)
 to learn more about the extensive command list you can use to create, read, modify and delete keys and values in Redis.